Guides

 • Seam ripper

-• Fabric chalk or marking pen
+• Fabric chalk or a washable marking pen

 2. Sewing Machine vs Hand Sewing: What Do You Really Need?